top of page

 • the foreigner may not be naturalized (Section 12a, Paragraph 3 of the StAG),

-• Humanitarian residence permits can be withdrawn or refused (in particular refugee status, Section 3 Para.
-4 AsylG, Section 60 Para.
-8 Residence Act, Section 25a Residence Act, Section 104c Residence Act).
+• Humanitarian residence permits can be withdrawn or refused (in particular refugee status, Section 3 Paragraph 4 Asylum Act, Section 60 Paragraph 8 Residence Act, Section 25a Residence Act, Section 104c Residence Act).

 In the worst case, committing crimes in Germany can also lead to detention or a prison sentence for foreigners.
 A fundamental distinction must be made between a prison sentence and “detention for security reasons”.
 While a prison sentence is imposed by a criminal court to punish illegal residence, detention for security reasons is intended to ensure that foreign criminals (e.g. overstayers) leave the country.
 The imposition of a prison sentence as punishment for overstaying is comparatively rare, but preventive detention is certainly possible.
-In this respect, US or British nationals (or other “positive state citizens”) can also be detained if they commit an overstay (Section 62 Paragraph 3 Clause 1 No. 2 Residence Act).
+In this respect, for example, US or British nationals (or other “positive state citizens”) can also be detained if they commit an overstay (Section 62 Paragraph 3 Sentence 1 No. 2 Residence Act).
 However, since a prison sentence is the most severe punishment known to the law, it is only imposed in serious cases or in cases of repeat offenses.
-An overstay of just a few days, for example, does not usually result in a prison sentence.
+For example, an overstay of just a few days does not usually result in a prison sentence.
 However, this depends on the approach of the responsible public prosecutor or criminal court.

-4.1 Consequences of criminal offences for residence permits
+4.1 Consequences of criminal offenses for residence permits

 Another common consequence that can affect foreigners who have committed a crime is the suspension of their residence permit .
-As a rule, foreigners may not be granted a residence permit if there is an interest in deportation (Section 5 Paragraph 1 No. 2 of the Residence Act).
+As a rule, foreigners cannot be granted a residence permit if there is an interest in deportation (Section 5 Paragraph 1 No. 2 of the Residence Act).
 Such an interest in deportation often exists if the foreigner has committed crimes (Sections 53 and 54 of the Residence Act).
 Convictions of foreigners are generally stored in the so-called “ visa warning file ” of the immigration authorities, which is maintained by the Federal Office of Administration.
 The visa warning file is generally used by the visa authorities to prevent visa abuse.
-The file not only stores criminal convictions, but also violations such as providing false information, working illegally and improperly inviting foreigners.
+The file not only stores criminal convictions, but also violations through false statements, illegal work and improper invitations of foreigners.
 In principle, it is also possible to register organizations and associations in the visa warning file.
 The following authorities have access to the visa warning file:

 • immigration authorities,